cosmiclust/Space-Time-Wrap/README.md

 # Space-Time-Wrap
-Nature is your contraint but also your collaborator , get back to basics mahima ;)
+Nature is your constraint but also your collaborator , get back to basics mahima ;)